Aaryan120/SocialMedia_Post/README.md

 ### Admin Routes
 - **GET /api/v1/admin/adminDashboard**: Fetch all submissions for the dashboard.
 - **POST /api/v1/admin/logout**: Admin logout.
+- To login to admin username: Raj_Aryan, password: 1212

 ## Real-Time Updates
 The system uses Socket.IO to provide real-time updates on the admin dashboard when a new submission is made.